Morgan County is named for Daniel Morgan

 Because of humanitarian and political influences in Jacksonville, three state institutions for the care of the handicapped were located here.
 The Illinois School for the Deaf was chartered in 1839 and began classes in 1845.

-The Illinois School for the Visually Impaired began as a private school in 1847 and was turned into a public institution in 1848.
+The Illinois School for the Visually Impaired began as a private school in 1847 and was turned into a public institution in 1849.
 The Jacksonville Mental Health and Developmental Center was authorized a charter in March, 1847, only two months after Dorothea Dix, the legendary champion of prison and state hospital reform, appealed to the state legislature for it.
+The mental health hospital closed in 2012.

 Leaders and Innovators